 To do this, use a for loop with iteration variable number.steps

-.
+and the vector c(5, 50, 500, 5000).
 At the end of each iteration, use the line

-readline("Press Enter to see next plot: ")
+readline("Press Enter to see next plot: ").
+As implied, this will stop execution

 of the script until you press enter in the console.
 This will allow you to see the plot before the next one is